 Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Quarterly Report and in other documents that we file with the SEC, in evaluating our company and our business.
 Investing in our ordinary shares involves a high degree of risk.
-If any of the following risks actually occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.
+If any of the events described in the following Risk Factors and the risks described elsewhere in this Quarterly Report on Form 10-Q actually occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.
+In these circumstances, the market price of our ordinary shares could decline, and you may lose all or part of your investment.